HOP-Ubiquitous/Documentation/docs/source/quick.rst

         :width: 161px
         :align: center
         :alt: HOP Ubiquitous Smart Spot Installation Diagram
 2. Put the device on the support fitting the three pins in the three slots that the Smart Spot has in the back.
-Then drop it and fit it into the lower pin.
+Then, drop it and fit it into the lower pin.

 .. image:: nstatic/smart-spot-install-3.png
         :width: 120px